-Both of my kids currently attend St. Helena, and my family and I have been a part of this school's community for years.
-The standards for the children are high, both academically and behaviorally.
-Your children will get a good amount of homework every day, and your children will also get summer homework, and it will be substantial.
-The school is more secure than any other school I've been a part of.
-Also, the parents are--by far--friendlier to each other and each other's children in a private school setting than in a public school setting, at least in my experience.
-Overall, my spouse and I have been very pleased with this school, and our two kids love going to school here.
+Both of my kids attended St. Helena.
+My family has been a part of this parish for years.
+The standards for the children at this school are high, both academically and behaviorally.
+Your children will get a good amount of homework every day.
+Also, your children will get summer homework, and it will be substantial.
+The school is more secure than other schools we've been a part of.
+Also, the parents are generally friendlier to each other and each other's children than other schools we've been a part of.

 So disappointed with our whole experience at St. Helena School.
 My son is in kindergarten and was so very excited to start school in September.
 Unfortunately, due to the overall negative environment there, he was left with a horrible first impression about school.
 His teacher, though nice as a person, was very negative in her tone while talking to her students and caused him to be more fearful and dread school more than anything else.
 The principal is also very negative with her tone and does not even entertain parent complaints for a second.
 Instead she reprimands parents like she is speaking with the students in her school.
 I regret sending my son there!
 In addition to the negative environment, the academics are below public school standards.
 If you are concerned with wonderful penmanship which is the focus, this is the school for you.
 If you are concerned with creative writing, self-steem building and fostering the enthusiasm for learning I urge you to look elsewhere!.......disgusted and disappointed parent